 So many wonderful things apple cider vinegar can do!
 Check out this list:

 Vinegar acts as a solvent to extract vitamins and minerals from herbs and fruit as well as the essential oils and flavors.
-The acidic nature of vinegar releases the iron and calcium and makes them easy for our bodies to take them into our cells.
-Pregnant mothers, women during menses and menopause, growing teens, those dealing with health issues such as iron deficiencies, arthritis and bone loss, are nourished by the liberal use of plant vinegars.
-Many people report having more long lasting energy and an overall feeling of well being with continued use of herbal vinegars.
+The acidic nature of vinegar releases iron and calcium and makes them easy for our bodies to take into our cells.
+Pregnant mothers, women during menses and menopause, growing teens, those dealing with health issues such as iron deficiencies, arthritis, and bone loss, are nourished by the liberal use of plant vinegars.
+Many people report having more long-lasting energy and an overall feeling of well-being with the continued use of herbal vinegars.

 Finely chop edible wild and garden plants of your choice.
 Pack the plant material tightly into a pint jar.
 Fill completely with apple cider vinegar.
 Add a layer of waxed paper between the jar and lid (if metal lid) to keep the lid from rusting.
 Let the mix stand on your counter for 3 weeks to a month.
 Strain and enjoy!

 - Nettles, yellow dock leaf or root, dandelion leaf and root.

 - Wild or garden violet leaves, oxeye daisy flowers and leaves, pineapple weed flowers

 - Motherwort and Mugwort

 - Lavender flowers and fennel leaves, flowers or seeds

 Drizzle Your Vinegars